 Remember the teen contestant from Slumdog Millionaire?
 How did he tackle the situation when he was interrogated for cheating?
 In such time-bound or tough situations, Critical thinking skills are required to overcome them.
 It is an affluent concept among the many skills like Behavioural skills, Personality Skills, Career Skills, etc. with its roots in the mid-late 20th century, Critical skills have been developing throughout the past 2,000 years and can be utilized in critical, unexpected, or essential situations.
-Let’s read through the blog to understand the definitions, importance, etc. about critical skills.
+Let’s read through the blog to understand the definitions, importance, etc. of critical skills.

 What are Critical Thinking Skills?

 Critical thinking is the capability to think rationally and understand the logical connection between ideas.
 Since the time of early Greek philosophers such as Plato and Socrates and has continued to be a subject of discussion into the modern age.
 For example, the ability to identify fake news.
-It is the analysis of facts to pass a judgment.
+It is the analysis of facts to pass judgment.
 The subject is a little complex, and several different definitions exist for this which generally include the rational, sceptical, unbiased analysis, or evaluation of factual evidence.

 Also Read: How Creative Thinking Can Help You In Interviews?